raptorattack/bithlosensors/README.md

 of# bithlosensors
-Raspberry Pi python script for reading/broadcasting sensor information, taking pictures, and feeding fish
+-Raspberry Pi python script for reading/broadcasting sensor information, taking pictures, and feeding fish -Arduino code for feeding fish and relaying the message of success to the Raspberry Pi main hub

+///////////////////////////////////////////
+UPDATE 9-24-17

+I have uploaded the Arduino code for the first of two (identical) feeder nodes, the second of which will simply have a different ID.
+I have added communication via WiFi using MQTT to allow the nodes to notify the main hub that they have successfully fed the fish.
+The code is nearly complete as I have enabled communication but not yet added the "notify" feature implementation.
+///////////////////////////////////////////

 Tips for getting started: